revolist/revogrid-docs/tests/e2e/docs/scenarios/pivot.md

 ### PIV-003 · P0 · Configure visibility preserves the report

-Execution: Partially executed: Hide fields/Configure toggle; cross-preset preservation assertions are source-derived.
+Execution: Partially automated and executed on 2026-09-10 at 1280×720.
+The focused docs E2E hid the fields, verified Configure and the still-mounted grid, restored the fields, switched to Profitability, then continued into expanded-workspace verification.
+Exact numeric preservation through the visibility toggles remains source-derived.

 1. Clean desktop run; record current filter, axes and a visible numeric value; click Hide fields ⇒ configurator disappears and button becomes Configure; report still has the same data/configuration.
 2. Click Configure ⇒ the same fields, axes and selected filter return; numeric value is unchanged.